Photo: Joy D. Ganaden · CC BY-SA 4.0

-Sinigang (Filipino Sour Soup)
+Sinigang (Sour Soup)

 Pork simmered with radish, tomato, and vegetables in a broth soured with tamarind — the Philippines' beloved sour soup.
 Bright, clean, and tangy, it's the comforting bowl that makes rice disappear in Filipino homes.